How do you fix a broken system? One U.S. city offers a model for handling sex-assault cases

 In July 27, 2014, B.D. contacted the Ottawa Police Service to report that her ex-partner had sexually assaulted her a year earlier.
 She was warned that because the case was technically historical, it may be a while before an investigator could get to it.

 On September 3, the constable phoned to say he would be starting the investigation soon.
-Then two months by without any news.
+Then two months went by without any news.
 When B.D. phoned him back in early November, she was told the case had been closed.
 The detective insisted he had tried to contact her, but B.D. says she saw no evidence of this.

 B.D. convinced the officer to reopen the case but, the Ottawa woman alleges, over the ensuing three months, the officer lied to her, failed to keep her informed, and ultimately closed the investigation – again – without telling her, six months after she initially reported.